After suspending visiting earlier in the year, we are now able to offer limited visiting to some wards at the discretion of the nurse in-charge.”

 The Bereavement Service provides a medical certificate of cause of death when a death has occurred at Queen Alexandra Hospital.
 This certificate is needed for a death to be legally registered.
 The team offer information and guidance to the bereaved on the registration of a death.
 It is recognised that it is a very difficult time and the team has extensive experience of working with families and carers, allowing support to be based on their individual needs.

 Support is provided by a Bereavement Officer who will discuss the content of the documents you will receive and what to expect next.
+During this time of Government restrictions this support will be offered over the telephone.
 This will include the type of questions they may be asked when registering the death at the local register office.
-If the deceased patient had any clothing or valuables, these will be given to the bereaved for which a signature and a form of your personal identification is required.
+If the deceased patient had any clothing or valuables, these will be given to the bereaved for which a signature and a form of your personal identification is required, and will take place in the main entrance atrium.

 Death certificates are subsequently issued by the Register Office.
-You will be asked to present the medical certificate of cause of death and personal identification.
-The telephone number for this service is 023 9275 6597.
+The bereavement office will send the certificate electronically to the registry office who will then contact you to register the death over the telephone.
+The telephone number for Portsmouth Registry office is 023 9275 6597.

-The service is provided by appointment only.
+As per Government Legislation, this service is provided over the telephone only.
 There are a number of documents that must be completed before the provision of a certificate and this typically takes three - five days.
-Appointments should be made directly with the Bereavement Office on 023 9228 6175.
+Contact should be made directly with the Bereavement Office on 023 9228 6175.

 Our Bereavement office is on A Level, next to the Chapel (See No. 4 on the map).
 In main reception, staff and volunteers are available to provide further directions if necessary.